 Establish Paternity With The Team Who Makes a Difference

-Establishing paternity is a legal process where a man is determined to be a child’s father through a DNA test, consent of the parties or testimony established at a hearing before the court.
-This action is necessary when a child is born out of wedlock or when parties do not marry before the date of birth of the child.
-Additionally, the process is needed for a multitude of reasons such as if the father is not listed on the birth certificate or to ensure the father’s timesharing and parental rights as well as to require the payment of child support.
+Establishing paternity is a legal process where a man is deemed to be a child’s father through a DNA test.
+Or, consent of the parties or testimony established at a hearing before the court can suffice.
+This action is needed when a child is born out of wedlock or when parties do not marry before the date of birth of the child.
+Additionally, the process is needed for many other reasons, such as if the father is not listed on the birth certificate or to ensure the father’s time sharing and other rights as well as to require the payment of child support.

-When dealing with paternity cases, it is vital to approach each matter with a level of compassion and respect.
-Our paternity lawyers at Parker & DuFresne specialize in this area of family law, and we work for the well being of our client to ensure that the best outcome can be achieved.
+When dealing with these cases, it is vital to approach each matter with a level of kindness and respect.
+Our lawyers are experts in this area of family law, and we work for the well being of our client to ensure that the best outcome can be achieved.

 Reasons to Establish Paternity

-To establish paternity, one party must have a valid reason for pursuing this legal process.
-The following are some of the reasons that are needed for a paternity lawyer to represent you in such cases.
+To establish paternity, one party must have a valid reason.
+Here are some of the reasons that are needed for a paternity lawyer to represent you in such cases.

 - Proving the child’s identity or giving the child an identity in the first place

-- Determining the health history for the child’s medical care and any treatment needed
+- Defining the health history for the child’s medical care

 - Determining the proper amount of support